Pedram-Rajaei/FREUD-SSM-DNN/README.md

 The model significantly improved decoding accuracy and interpretability:

-- Classification Performance: The SSM-DNN model achieved an F1 score of 0.75 ± 0.01, indicating robust decoding accuracy.
+- <b>Classification Performance:</b> The SSM-DNN model achieved an F1 score of 0.75 ± 0.01, indicating robust decoding accuracy.
-- Feature Relevance: Using Integrated Gradients, the model highlighted the role of the pre-central gyrus in task execution, aligning with known motor control areas in the cortex.
+- <b>Feature Relevance:</b> Using Integrated Gradients, the model highlighted the role of the pre-central gyrus in task execution, aligning with known motor control areas in the cortex.

 These findings underscore the model’s utility in both decoding neural states and elucidating neural mechanisms underlying specific tasks.